muhz9786/getdanmaku/README.md

 # getdanmaku
-A python script for getting danmaku of videos in BiLibili.
+A python script for getting danmaku of videos in Bilibili.

 - Useing commend: